-1. We believe that programs emphasizing appropriate personal interactions be funded by the state.

-- These programs should include appropriate social media usage, bullying awareness, suicide prevention, age-appropriate sex and education, sexual abuse awareness.
+- believe 1.
+We that programs emphasizing appropriate personal interactions be funded by the state.
+These programs should include appropriate social media usage, bullying awareness, suicide prevention, age-appropriate sex sexual education, and abuse awareness.
 Appropriate reporting and methods to report will be taught.
 (2017) - 2.
 We support curricular programs that provide technical, apprenticeship or higher education while still attending high school.
 (2017) - 3.
 We encourage public and private schools and all colleges to promote education about cooperatives, including the cooperative business model.
 (2020)